DHI/modelskill/docs/index.rst

 .. image:: https://raw.githubusercontent.com/DHI/fmskill/main/images/scatter.png

-Compare results from MIKE FM simulations with observations. `fmskill` wants to be your companion during the different phases of a MIKE FM modelling workflow.
+Compare results from MIKE FM simulations with observations. `fmskill` would like to be your companion during the different phases of a MIKE FM modelling workflow.

 This package is simple to install and deploy operationally and is accessible to everyone as open-source.